Hype (marketing)

 Hype in marketing is a strategy of using extreme publicity.
 Hype as a modern marketing strategy is closely associated with social media.

 Marketing through hype often uses artificial scarcity to induce demand.
 Consumers of hyped products often participate as a form of conspicuous consumption to signify characteristics about themselves.

 Hype allows brands to promote their image above the actual quality of the product.
 Streetwear brands have collaborated with luxury fashion to justify charging premium prices for their goods.
 As an example, fashion label Vetements used social media channels to promote a limited-edition hoodie which sold 500 units in hours, recording sales of €445,000.

 When hype marketing is used to drive demand for limited-edition goods, consumers sometimes attempt resell those good on secondary markets for a profit (comparable to ticket scalping).
-The resale market is a $24 billion dollar industry.
+The resale market is a $24 billion industry.

 Method

 Luxury brands may release products as a collaborate with ready-made garment brands as a way to build hype.
 Collaborations have been used by some luxury brands to circumvent fast fashion brands copying their designs.

 NYU Professor Adam Alter says that for an established brand to create a scarcity frenzy, they need to release a limited number of different products, frequently.

 Hype is often built via Pop-up retail.
 Comme des Garçons was one of the first to use this strategy, leasing a short-term vacant shop solved the storage problems of releasing product for quick sale.